The 12th station pictures the death of Jesus. For the three hours Christ hung upon the cross, he was a model of love, duty and prayer.

 The Prophet Zechariah served God at a critical time, when the Jews had just returned from exile in Babylon (around 520 BC).
 He was from a priestly family and lived at the same time as the prophet Haggai (Nehemiah 12:1,12,16).
 The two of them supported the high priest Joshua and the governor Zerubbabel in the … Continue reading The Piercing of the Messiah (Zechariah 12:10-14)

 This bold oil painting of the crucifixion is by the modern artist Graham Sutherland.
 The work was commissioned in 1963 for the newly-opened church of St Aidan in East Acton.
 Sutherland had already created a series of artworks based on the crucifixion, but this was his first for a Catholic church.
-In this bright red canvas, he referenced the … Continue reading Christ dies upon the cross (John 19:28-30)
+In this bright red canvas, … Continue reading Christ dies upon the cross (John 19:28-30)

 This sculpture of the crucifixion of Jesus was created in the 1950s by Philip Lindsey Clark, when the church of the Holy Apostles, Pimlico, was originally built.
 It is one of the fourteen Stations of the Cross found on the pillars around the church, carved in a similar fashion.
 St Matthew tells us that Jesus … Continue reading Christ is crucified (Mark 15:24-25)